apache/echarts-doc/en/option-gl/component/axis3D-axis-common.md

 ## min(number|string) = null

-The minimun value of axis.
+The minimum value of axis.

 It can be set to a special value `'dataMin'` so that the minimum value on this axis is set to be the minimum label.

-It will be automatically computed to make sure axis tick is equally distributed when not set.
+It will be automatically computed to make sure the axis tick is equally distributed when not set.

-In category axis, it can also be set as the ordinal number.
-For example, if a catergory axis has `data: ['categoryA', 'categoryB', 'categoryC']`, and the ordinal `2` represents `'categoryC'`.
-Moreover, it can be set as negative number, like `-3`.
+In the category axis, it can also be set as the ordinal number.
+For example, if a category axis has `data: ['categoryA', 'categoryB', 'categoryC']`, and the ordinal `2` represents `'categoryC'`.
+Moreover, it can be set as a negative number, like `-3`.

 ## max(number|string) = null

-The maximum value of axis.
+The maximum value of the axis.

 It can be set to a special value `'dataMax'` so that the minimum value on this axis is set to be the maximum label.

-It will be automatically computed to make sure axis tick is equally distributed when not set.
+It will be automatically computed to make sure the axis tick is equally distributed when not set.

-In category axis, it can also be set as the ordinal number.
-For example, if a catergory axis has `data: ['categoryA', 'categoryB', 'categoryC']`, and the ordinal `2` represents `'categoryC'`.
-Moreover, it can be set as negative number, like `-3`.
+In the category axis, it can also be set as the ordinal number.
+For example, if a category axis has `data: ['categoryA', 'categoryB', 'categoryC']`, and the ordinal `2` represents `'categoryC'`.
+Moreover, it can be set as a negative number, like `-3`.

 ## scale(boolean) = false